artica/website/_posts/blog/2018-09-17-popota_show.markdown

 ![](/assets/images/2018-09-17-popota_showpopota_led_walls.JPG)

-Plus, we also created all the visual contents and props.
+Having this, we created all the visual contents plus the scene props.

-The visuals were created in Unity 3D, video post-editing and real-time graphics generation.
+The visuals were created 3D Max, edited and rendered in Unity 3D, then post processed.
+Real-time interactive graphics generation was also developed in Unity 3D.

 ![](/assets/images/2018-09-17-popota_show-IMG_2488.JPG)
 ![](/assets/images/2018-09-17-popota_show-IMG_2674.JPG)
 ![](/assets/images/2018-09-17-popota_show-IMG_2827.JPG)

-We also wanted to have a glimpse of the size of the screens and the stage, so we developed a VR stage.
+During the creative process we wanted to have a glimpse of the size relations between the screens and the stage, so we developed a VR stage.

 ![](/assets/images/2018-09-17-popota_show-vr.JPG)

-Our [Einstein VideoPlayer][1] had to be updated to run large video dimensions with high performance, we used [HAP codec][3], this allowed us to use multi-layered contents with alpha transparency videos.
-EinsteinVP also received real-time video from a computer vision server running [Bonsai][4] linked to Unity, connected to a [Spout][6]server, if you are a MAC user, [Syphon][5] does the same job.
+Our [Einstein VideoPlayer][1] had to be updated to run large video dimensions with high performance, to achieve this peak performance we used [HAP codec][3].
+Einstein also received real-time video from a computer vision server running [Bonsai][4] linked to Unity, and finally connected to a [Spout][6]server (if you are a MAC user, [Syphon][5] does the same job), using HAP also allowed us to use multi-layered contents with alpha transparency videos.

-This is an image of the two control computers, the left screen is showing an infra-red camera image being analysed in Bonsai, the right screen is our EinsteinVP.
+This is an image of the two control screens, the left screen is showing an infra-red camera image being analysed in Bonsai, the right screen is our EinsteinVP.

 ![](/assets/images/2018-09-17-popota_show-regie_2_cv.JPG)